All Saints' College, Perth: Junior school

 The junior school facilities include music rooms, an art complex, a library, computing facilities, an enrichment centre and a theatre.

 Senior school

-Year 8 students take part in a peer support programme that helps them to make the transition to senior school.
+Year 7 and 8 students take part in a transition programme that helps them to make the transition to senior school.
 Year 11 students are given training for a mentoring role in a peer support programme that has been operating for several years.

 The year 12/13 learning centre was the first of its kind in Australia.
 The three-storey building comprises classrooms, laboratories and student amenities.
 Every room has air-conditioning, television and video and is online, with both wireless and wired network technology.
 The ground floor features an independent learning area with study carrels and computers, a quiet study room and a student common room.

 Houses

 The college has a pastoral house system with six houses, named after Western Australian historical figures.